Stredsto/algo-solutions/README.md

 # algo-solutions
-This is a solution to the problem of "How to convert a decimal a decimal to binary and count the maximum 1 consecutives"
+This is a solution to the problem of "How to convert a decimalto binary and count the maximum 1 consecutives"